Vigna caracalla

 Habitat: Edge of warm temperate forests

-This tender, vigorous climber belongs to the pea and bean family; Leguminosae.
+This tender, vigorous climber belongs to the pea and bean family Leguminosae.
 It has trifoliate leaves and curiously shaped, snail-like flowers that smell of hyacinths.
-The sugary nectar in the flowers attract ants.
-The ants drink the nectar and accidentally spread pollen from flower to flower; pollinating them.
+The sugary nectar in the flowers attract ants, they drink the nectar and spread pollen from flower to flower, pollinating them.
 Its bean-like seed pods follow shortly afterwards.

 The snail vine likes consistent moisture at the root and full sun with heat and high humidity.

-In the winter the plant often dies down to its roots; completely losing the top growth and becomes dormant.
-It regrows vigorously with warmer spring days and can become rampant during the summer months.
+In the winter the plant often dies down to its roots; completely losing the top growth and becoming dormant.
+It then regrows vigorously in the warmer spring days and can become rampant during the summer months.
 It prefers a minimum winter temperature of 10c.